-Once connectors are added, you will find them in the list of all your connectors.
+Once connectors are added, you will find under the new connector configuration area the list of all your connectors.
 You can, by clicking on the action button:

 - test the connector

 - edit the connector

 - delete the connector

 Once at least one connector is well configured, you will be able to use the data sources menu in order to create CSV from your database or file server.